ShrayonTarafdar/mathmind/README.md

-Of course.
-Here is your README, formatted into clean and readable Markdown without altering any of the original text.

----

 # Fine-tuning Qwen1.5-4B with Advanced Preference Optimization Methods

 This report details the process of fine-tuning the `Qwen1.5-4B` model using three distinct techniques: `QLORA`, `GRPO`, and `ORPO`.
 The experiments were conducted using Kaggle and Google Colab notebooks.
 The goal was to enhance the model's mathematical reasoning capabilities.